 If a legislative change requires a rule change, it is listed in the department's Policy Agenda that the Department of Land Conservation and Development creates once a biennia.
 New policy agendas are developed after a long legislative session.
 The existing policy agenda is updated after the short legislative session.
 These documents make clear the rulemaking and policy changes the department plans to pursue and offers a description and proposed scope and timeline for each item included.

-To see what rulemaking us currently happening at DLCD, visit our current rulemaking page.
+To see what rulemaking is currently happening at DLCD, visit our rulemaking page.

 Land Use Policy Committees